frob/dc2019rtd/content/slide-040.md

 ---
   notes:
+    - Site Features
-  - Traditional LMS/Course schema
+    - Traditional LMS
-    - Curriculum or Lesson plan
+      - Collection of Curriculum or Lesson plans
-      - Unit or Module
+        - Collection of Unit or Module
-        - Lesson/Project/Assessment/Mini-lessons
+          - Collection of Lesson/Project/Assessment/Mini-lessons
-          - Standards/Topical
-          - Often a curriculum uses a Backwards Design philosophy
+            - Curriculum Designer will often use a Backwards Design philosophy
-          - 5e's
+            - Starts Standards/Topical they with to teach
+            - Using the 5 e's
               - Engage
               - Explore
               - Explain
               - Elaborate
               - Evaluate
-          - LMS Lesson Goals
+            - Thus Goals for Lesson Plan Features
               - Activate Prior knowledge
               - Modeling or Teaching
               - Practice
               - Application
               - Assessment
     - Our custom LMS is structured as
       - module -> menu
         - segments -> nodes
           - components -> paragraphs items
 ---

 ### LMS Features